okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ### data.action

 This specifies the default action Okta is set to take.
 Okta will take this action if your external service sends an empty HTTP 204 response.
-You can override the default action by returning a `command` object in your response, specifying the action to take.
+You can override the default action by returning a `command` object in your response specifying the action to take.

 ## Objects in Response You Send